Zkah999/repeated-images-removal/README.md

 For the completion of this project I used the Pillow library

-This software works by scanning through a digital gallery, identifying images with matching properties.
-In essence, the program searches for identical visual data, rather than simply checking for duplicate filenames.
-Once a match is detected, the program proceeds to delete the duplicated images, effectively optimizing gallery space and organization.
+This software works by scanning through the folders of the gallery (seagulls and images), identifying images with matching properties.
+By searching for identical visual data, rather than simply checking for duplicate filenames.
+Once a match is detected, the program suggests the user the removal of duplicated images, effectively optimizing gallery space and organization.